Qajar Persian Warrior Arm Guard | Gold Koftgari Steel Armor Cuff | Circa 19th Century

 Condition

-Excellent preserved condition with original gold inlay, chain-mail, and fabric intact.
-Minor wear consistent with age and use, reinforcing its authenticity as a functional piece of armor.
+Exceptionally well-preserved condition with original gold inlay, chain-mail lining, and fabric interior intact.
+Minor wear consistent with age and historical use reinforces its authenticity as a functional piece of armor.

 Length: 11.5 in